-How are railways financed?
+How are Railways Financed?

-Balance of public and private objectives
+- Balance of public and private objectives

-Ownership and control
+- Ownership and control

-Ability to separate activities
+- Ability to separate activities

-Public policy for financing: capital only, competition for subsidy
+- Public policy for financing: capital only, competition for subsidy

-How are railways financed?
+How are Railways Financed?

-- U.S. No public finance for freight railroads.
+- U.S. Has had no public finance for freight railroads.
 Amtrak (a corporation) supported by Federal budget for both operating and capital.
+HSR in transition (?)
 Canada similar - EU generally limits support for "commercial" activities (freight, intercity passenger) but permits support for infrastructure (with open access) and for "social" services.
-Wants to require competition FOR social markets (UK, Germany, Sweden, NL) - UK example: support to Network Rail for infrastructure, support to franchises by competitive contract, limited support to freight under contract - Latin America: no support for freight, competed concessions for passengers (capital and operating)
+Wants to require competition FOR social markets (UK, Germany, Sweden, NL) - UK example: support to Network Rail for infrastructure, support to franchises by competitive contract, limited support to freight under contract - Latin America: no support for freight, competed concessions for passengers (capital and operating) - China totally public but central/local mix - Japan private/public mix